dougg0k/ai-chat-project-exporter/README.md

 ## Implemention

-- Use JSON responses rather than using DOM to retrieve content, to prevent content from not being included, when from different models or AI functionality, like Canvas are used.
+- Uses JSON responses rather than the DOM to retrieve content, to prevent content from not being included, when from different AI models or functionality, like canvas / documents are used.
 - Export to Markdown or HTML.
 - Selectable content option.
 - A project (only) or a single chat that contain canvas or documents (if a project, from each chat within) are exported to a single zip file.